DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 encounter a permission error, it is likely because you are missing appropriate access.
 Join the `#github` Slack channel, click the lightning bolt in the channel header, and select `Join DataBiosphere`.
 Ask for access to Google Groups including `dsde-engineering`.
-A DevOps colleague will also need to create a Helm `datarepo` definition for you.
+A colleague on the team will also need to create a Helm `datarepo` definition for you.

 These instructions assume you use MacOS, and that you are on the internal Broad network or the VPN.